 SCENE VI.
 A Street.
-24 August 1572.
-Scene VI: it is the early morning of 24 August 1572, the day of the feast of St. Bartholomew.
-Enter Guise, Anjou, Dumaine, Gonzago, Rete Mountsorrell, and Soldiers, to the massacr Guise .
-Anjou, Dumaine, Gonzago, Retes, Swear by the argent crosses in your burgonets , To kill all that you suspect of heresy. = silver-coloured, or silvery-white. = helmets.
+Scene VI: it is the early morning of 24 August 1572, the 24 August 1572. day of the feast of St. Bartholomew.
+Enter Guise, Anjou, Dumaine, Gonzago, Retes, Mountsorrell, and Soldiers, to the massacre.
+Entering Characters: we remind our readers that Anjou is the next-younger brother of King Charles, and Dumaine is Guise's next-younger brother.
+Gonzago is Louis Gonzaga, who gained the title of Duke of Nevers through his marriage to Henriette of Cleves; Henriette was the sister of Catherine of Cleves, the wife of the Duke of Guise; Bennett notes that the Catholic Gonzago had distinguished himself in the religious wars.
+Retes is Albert de Gondi, who would become the Duke of Retz in 1581.
+According to Bennett, Gondi was an Italian who arrived in France with Catherine de' Medici, and was a favourite of Charles and his successor Henry III.
+The editors are silent as to the possible historical identity of Mountsorrell.
+The Chronology mentions a Lord de Montsoreau who was active in this period on the Catholic side.
+All the characters on-stage are Catholics committed to a violent extermination of the Protestants.
+Guise.
+Anjou, Dumaine, Gonzago, Retes, Swear by the argent crosses in your burgonets , To kill all that you suspect of heresy. = silver-coloured, or silvery-white.
+1 = helmets.
 Dum.
 I swear by this, to be unmerciful.
 Anjou.
-I am disguised, and none knows who I am, And therefore mean to murder all I meet.
-Gonz.
-And so will I. Retes.
-And I. Guise.
+I am disguised, and none knows who I am, And therefore mean to murder all I meet. ) Gonz.
+And so will I. 2 Retes.
+And I. 1 Guise.
 Away, then! break into the Admiral's house.
-Retes.
-Ay, let the Admiral be first dispatched . = put to death.
-Guise.
+5 Retes.
+Ay, let the Admiral be first dispatched. = put to death.
+3 Guise.
 The Admiral, Chief standard bearer to the Lutherans, 19: standard bearer = ie. leader.
-Lutherans = followers of Luther, another name for th Protestants.
-Interestingly, the term Lutherans was the earliest English name used for break-away Catholics, appearing in literature already in the 1520's; Protestants appears in works of the 1540's, and Puritans in the 1570 Shall in the entrance of this massacre Be murdered in his bed. = ie. "to begin".
-Gonzago, conduct them thither , And then beset his house, that not a man may live. = "lead your men to there". = assail.
+Lutherans = followers of Luther, another name for the Protestants.
+Interestingly, the term Lutherans was the earliest English name used for break-away Catholics, appearing in literature already in the 1520's; Protestants first appears in works of the 1540's, and Puritans in the 1570's. ) Shall in the entrance of this massacre Be murdered in his bed. = ie. "to begin".